NilsPetras/IPV/cran-comments.md

 New features and fixed bugs

 ## Test environments
-* local Windows 10, release (4.1.2), devel (2021-12-04 r81290)
+* local Windows 11, release (4.2.1), devel (2022-09-26 r82921 ucrt)
-* Windows 10, devel (via devtools::check_win_devel; 2021-12-03 r81290)
-* Ubuntu Linux 16.04.7 LTS (via travis-ci.com)
+* Linux (x86_64-pc-linux-gnu (64-bit); via rhub), devel  (4.2.1 (2022-06-23))

 ## R CMD check results
 There were no ERRORs, WARNINGs.

-There was 1 NOTE:
+There was 2 NOTEs:

+* checking for future file timestamps ...
+NOTE unable to verify current time

+This is likely due to the unavailability of worldclockapi.com, see https://stackoverflow.com/questions/63613301/

+*  checking examples ...
+[112s] OK (1m 52.6s)
-Examples with CPU (user + system) or elapsed time > 10s
+   Examples with CPU (user + system) or elapsed time > 5s
                   user system elapsed
-item_overview 15.6    0.1   15.92

-This is the slowest test run (via check_win_devel), on other machines this runs faster (~1.9s on local laptop).
-It is a much reduced version of the actual example on the full data (40% of variables, 5% of cases).
-Further simplification lead to irregular estimates.
+   ipv_est       82.56   6.98   89.63
+   item_overview 18.89   0.62   19.53

+Reaching a time below 5s proved only feasible by removing lots of indicator variables of the factor models, making them uninterpretable.
+The computation time is high due to model estimation via the lavaan package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.